 Although it hasn't been researched, Dr. Murkherjee posits that women with postmenstrual syndrome might be extremely sensitive to shifts in hormone levels.
 He believes the syndrome could also be linked to a serotonin imbalance in the brain, since "the symptoms of postmenstrual syndrome can respond to selective serotonin reuptake inhibitors (SSRIs), which increase the amount of circulating serotonin."

-How can you deal with postmenstrual symtoms?
+How can you deal with postmenstrual symptoms?

 Since science hasn't pinpointed an exact cause of the post-period blahs, a definitive treatment hasn't been determined either.
 But for starters, if you're unsure whether or not it's actually affecting you, charting your daily symptoms for at least two menstrual cycles can help you understand if this is a one-off thing or a pattern that needs to be addressed.

-Beyond that, Dr. Mukherjee says there are a number of ways that he treats postmenstrual syndrome, with a focus on relief of symptoms.
-One of the first options he often turns to is an SSRI (antidepressant) prescription, since depression is one of the more serious postmenstrual side effects that women can experience.
+Beyond that, Dr. Mukherjee says there are a number of ways that he treats postmenstrual syndrome, with a focus on relieving of symptoms.
+One of the first options he often turns to is an SSRI (antidepressant) prescription since depression is one of the more serious postmenstrual side effects that women can experience.
 If your symptoms are less severe and you want to manage them without medication, Dr. Murkhajee says that chiropractic therapy, cognitive behavioral therapy, light therapy, and acupuncture have been anecdotally found to offer relief.